jakob1379/name-ranking/README.md

 - Names are stored in `names.db` SQLite database
 - Ratings are persisted automatically
+- **Manual sync control** - user decides when to sync with submodule
-- Submodule updates are tracked by commit hash
+- Submodule updates are tracked by commit hash to avoid redundant processing
-- Unclassified names can be processed in batches
+- Unclassified names can be processed in batches (100 at a time or all at once)

 ## Optimization Details